 The downside of these configuration entities is that they often cross the line between what is considered content and configuration.
 We consider content as everything a client needs to be able to change.
 A good example of this are webforms.
 Every webform you create is an instance of a configuration entity - whereas the submissions of the webform are instances of a content entity.
-If you want to know more about the difference between config and content entities, I advise you to read this article by Acquia.

 We want clients to have full control over the kind of webforms they create, so they can use them effectively across their site to gather leads.